npisar/Spotify-Tempo-Sorter/README.md

 # Spotify-Tempo-Sorter
-Simple Python script written using Spotipy to find the bpm of songs based on a search query
+A simple Python script written using Spotipy to find the bpm of songs based on a search query

 # Setup